GladysAssistant/Gladys/.github/CONTRIBUTING.md

 3. If you've changed the APIs, update the documentation.
 4. Ensure the test suite passes. (`npm test`)
 5. Make sure your code lints. (`npm run eslint`)
+6. Make sure your code is pretty (`npm run prettier`)
-6. Issue that pull request!
+7. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License